 - Journeying West: Distinctive Firearms from the Smithsonian

-April 3: Draper Natural History Museum Lunchtime Expedition: Dr. Larry Todd with Advances in Greater Yellowstone Archaeology, 12:15 p.m.
+November 6: Draper Natural History Museum Lunchtime Expedition: Dr. Craig Lee with Ice Patch Archaeology at the Crossroads of Culture and Climate Change in the Greater Yellowstone, 12:15 p.m.
 Free.